ammarkandel/Custom-Ruby-Linter/README.md

 - Ruby
 - RSpec for test ruby

 > These are examples of good and bad codes.
-The good practises of code and the bad practises are shown below.
+The good practices of code and the bad practices are shown below.

 ## Long of lines